munificent/craftinginterpreters/book/functions.md

 function `makeCounter()`. `makeCounter()` returns a reference to the `count()` function and then its own body finishes executing completely.

-Meanwhile, the top level code invokes the returned `count()` function.
+Meanwhile, the top-level code invokes the returned `count()` function.
 That executes the body of `count()`, which assigns to and reads `i`, even though the function where `i` was defined has already exited.